 If your dog gets stressed or overwhelmed at shows or show-like environments, allow them time to calm down.
 Taking them outside for a short walk can help.
 Some dogs do best when they spend their time out of the ring and get some rest, while others do better when given the chance to watch what’s going on, walk around the show, and take in the sights.
 Figure out what’s best for your dog and take that approach.
 As long as you’re not interfering with any competing dogs and handlers or getting ready to go in the ring yourself, this can help your dog become familiar with the environment.

 Dog shows are busy and crowded environments that can be overstimulating.
 When walking your dog, make sure they stay close to you.
-Keep your dog on a short, six-foot leash at all times (unless you are competing in a sport with an off-leash component).
-Don’t allow your dog to approach other dogs or people while at the show without explicitly being invited to do so.
+Keep your dog on a short, 6-foot leash at all times (unless you are competing in a sport with an off-leash component).
+Don’t allow your dog to approach other dogs or people at the show without explicitly being invited to do so.
 And if you’re waiting to go into the ring, grooming your dog, or walking them, make sure to give others space.

 Not Ready for a Show?
-No Problem
+No Problem!

-If you find that your dog is too stressed or distracted when in public places with other dogs, they may not be ready for a Conformation show.
+If you find that your dog is too stressed or distracted when in public places with other dogs, they may not be ready for a conformation show.
 And that’s okay!
 There are still plenty of ways to work towards your goal of competing together.

 A great way to get ready for shows is to continue taking handling classes.
-Consider signing up for basic obedience classes, or try a sport like AKC Rally, Obedience, Agility, or AKC Scent Work.
+Consider signing up for basic obedience classes, or try a sport like AKC Rally, obedience, agility, or AKC Scent Work.
 Participating in these dog sports can help you and your dog learn new skills or polish existing ones, as well as gain confidence in and out of the ring.